Animated photo slideshow screensaver: Random Photo Screensaver 3.4

 - Monitor folder for new files Add new files whilst screensaver is running (Sponsored feature!).

 - Delete files Shortcut to delete files from within the screensaver.
+Deleted files are moved into the Windows recycling bin so accidentally deleted files can easily be recovered.

 Screensaver FeaturesRPS 3 has been completely rewritten providing better performance under the hood and some exciting new features: